BeatrizGSC/CellSegmentation/docs/index.md

 ## Instructions

-To install the GUI in MATLAB:
+To install and use the GUI in MATLAB:

 - Use Matlab 2018 or later.
 - Install the following toolboxes: Image Labeler, Image Analysis, Deep Learning.